JamesYeh23/511_project_group-3/README.md

 ## Update History

+11/15:
+- Build the model with 3 subsystem

 11/16:
-- The model with 3 subsystem

 - Auto run [Project2024_params_Group3](./Project2024_params_Group3.m)
   before simulation so that all parameter being loaded
 - Auto run [plot_results](./plot_results.m) after simulation so that